2 Questions to Ask When Writing a Sequel Scene

 Depending on the genre, you’ll want to balance action versus sequel scenes.
 Action scenes increase the pace of your story.
 Sequels can be used to slow the pace.

 In a thriller, you’ll focus on action scenes.
 Your readers will still need some sequels to catch their breath and stay connected to the hero.

 In a character-driven story, write more sequels than in a thriller so your readers form an intense emotional connection with your characters.

-You can use Fictionary to keep track of your action and sequel scenes.
+You can use StoryTeller to keep track of your action and sequel scenes.

 With interactive reports and writing advice for each element, writers can visualize their story and see where and how to improve their writing.
 With automated progress tracking, writers save time on self-editing and can be confident that their work is ready to share.

-How Fictionary Works: A writer imports a manuscript.
-Within seconds, Fictionary automatically creates a character list, links characters to scenes, plots word count per scene, and draws a story arc.
+How StoryTeller Works: A writer imports a manuscript.
+Within seconds, StoryTeller automatically creates a character list, links characters to scenes, plots word count per scene, and draws a story arc.

-The writer then inputs key story elements for each scene, evaluates and edits the manuscript based on Fictionary’s reports, and then exports the updated manuscript.
-The reports in Fictionary are dependent on the writer’s input and is specific to each manuscript.
+The writer then inputs key story elements for each scene, evaluates and edits the manuscript based on StoryTeller’s reports, and then exports the updated manuscript.
+The reports in StoryTeller are dependent on the writer’s input and is specific to each manuscript.